-d.
-Look to the bottom of the same expanded panel, and click Show/hide task status and history.
-By default this lists the last five executions of the rule.
-You can expand one (such as the most recent) to see all the inventory beacons that received the discovery and inventory rule (it still shows as Scheduled on inventory beacons that do not manage the appropriate subnets).
-You should find the intended inventory beacon in this list, where you can check the value in the Status column.
+- all the inventory beacons that received the discovery and inventory rule (it still shows as Scheduled on inventory beacons that do not manage the appropriate subnets).
+You should find the intended inventory beacon in this list, where you can check the value in the Status column. - e.

-- e.
 Use the + icon to expand more details for the chosen inventory beacon, and you see entries such as Performing discovery and Gathering Oracle database inventory.
 In the right-hand column are links for Download log.
 Download these, unzip the archive, and examine in a text file editor for clues to the problem. - 4.
 Using the noted Action name for this rule, switch to the Actions tab, locate the relevant action, and click the editing (pencil) icon on the right-hand side to show the details.
 In the Discovery of devices section, ensure that TNSNames file for Oracle databases is selected. - 5.
 Check the set-up of the inventory beacon responsible for directly gathering the Oracle inventory: - a.
 If necessary, identify the subnet that contains the undiscovered Oracle server, and find this subnet in Discovery & Inventory > Subnets to identify the inventory beacon managing the subnet.
 (If the subnet has not yet been assigned to an inventory beacon, fix that first by clicking the edit icon, and in the Beacon name column, selecting an inventory beacon from the drop-down list.) - b.
 Validate that the correct 32-bit OLEDB drivers are installed on the appropriate inventory beacon (as described in Direct Collection of Oracle Inventory). - c.
 On the appropriate inventory beacon, run the FlexNet Beacon software as administrator, and examine the local Password Manager. - d.
 Ensure that the special account to access the database instance has been recorded in the secure Password Manager.
 For details, see Credentials for Direct Collection of Oracle Inventory, and for required database permissions see Appendix C: Oracle Tables and Views for Oracle Inventory Collection.
 Ensure that the credentials set up for the database instance are identically matched in the Password Manager. - e.
 Verify the existence of one or more .ora file(s) in the TNSNames repository folder (\$(CommonAppDataFolder)\Flexera Software\Repository\TNSNames) on the inventory beacon.
-If none is present, trace back the methods that should be updating the file(s) here (as discussed in Using the terms and the discussion of the inventory). - 6.
+If none is present, trace back the methods that should be updating the file(s) here (as discussed in Using tnsnames Discovery with Direct Inventory). - 6.
 If it appears that connection has been made and inventory collected, check for problems with file upload from the inventory beacon to the central application server.
-On the inventory beacon, examine C:\Windows\Temp\ManageSoft\uploader.log for any issues with uploads. - 7.
-For inventory-specific errors, check the \$(CommonAppDataFolder)\Flexera Software\Compliance\ Logging\InventoryRule\DeviceInventory.log and OracleDBInventory.log files on the inventory beacon. - 8.
-To enable richer logging on the inventory beacon, enable tracing by removing the hash character (#) from the following lines of the etdp.trace file present in the %Program Files (x86)%\Flexera Software\ Inventory Beacon\ folder:

-+Inventory/Oracle +Inventory/Oracle/SDK +Inventory/Oracle/Query +Inventory/Oracle/Query/Substitution +Inventory/Oracle/Query/Execution +Inventory/Oracle/Listener +Inventory/Oracle/Listener/Detail
+On the inventory beacon, examine C:\Windows\Temp\ ManageSoft\uploader.log for any issues with uploads. - 7.
+For inventory-specific errors, check the \$(CommonAppDataFolder)\Flexera Software\Compliance\Logging\InventoryRule\DeviceInventory.log and OracleDBInventory.log files on the inventory beacon. - 8.
+To enable richer logging on the inventory beacon, enable tracing by removing the hash character (#) from the following lines of the etdp.trace file present in the %Program Files (x86)%\Flexera Software\ Inventory Beacon\ folder: - +Inventory/Oracle - +Inventory/Oracle/SDK - +Inventory/Oracle/Query - +Inventory/Oracle/Query/Substitution

+- +Inventory/Oracle/Query/Execution

+- +Inventory/Oracle/Listener

+- +Inventory/Oracle/Listener/Detail

-Important: After making changes to the etdp.trace file, you must use the Windows Service Controller on the inventory beacon to stop and restart the beaconengine service.
+Important: After making changes to the etdp. trace file, you must use the Windows Service Controller on the inventory beacon to stop and restart the beaconengine service.